-As you prepare for implementation, you may want to run test transactions with different trading partners and shipping companies so you can finalize the best partners for your business.
-This stage will also help you identify any issues or potential improvements before you finalize the process.
+As you prepare for implementation, you may want to run test transactions with different trading partners and shipping companies so you can finalise the best partners for your business.
+This stage will also help you identify any issues or potential improvements before you finalise the process.

 But don’t be too quick to jump into final implementation because you still need to audit the test transactions and review them for compliance and accuracy.
 You can then make a decision about how to proceed, which partners to work with, and how the process should work.